-We are nearly half way through the blessed month of Ramadān and many of us are unfortunately still only warming up in our worship and righteous acts.
+We are half way through the blessed month of Ramadān and many of us are unfortunately still only warming up in our worship and righteous acts.
 A common excuse for this is that due to the long hours of fasting in the heat, coupled with having to go to work and look after one’s family, it is difficult to strive towards supplementary voluntary acts of worship beyond the tarāwīh prayers.
 The mantra of ‘I am tired’ is probably the most frequent form of dhikr on the tongues of many Muslims today.

 As a way of motivating us to hasten towards ihsān (excellence) in our worship so that we get the best out of Ramadān, rather than the bare minimum, it is worth pondering on the following hadīth.